-The supplies to paint a car yourself can run from $100 up to $1,500, depending on the materials needed.
+The supplies to paint a car yourself can run from $100 to $1,500, depending on the materials needed.
 The biggest cost of painting a car yourself will likely be the headache that comes along with it.
-The pros often add several of coats of primer, paint in your preferred color, and a topcoat to ensure a quality finish.
+The pros often add several coats of primer, paint in your preferred color, and a topcoat to ensure a quality finish.
 Does that sound like something you have the time and energy to commit to?

-If you want to do it yourself, you will need a well-ventilated area where dust and dirt won’t fly onto the wet car and ruin the new paint job while it is drying.
-Mineral spirits to clean the vehicle, sandpaper to remove any grime or rust, masking tape to precisely outline the area you are painting and cover anything you don’t want to be painted.
-You will also need brushes and paint trays, and primer and glossy car paint.
+If you want to do it yourself, you’ll need a well-ventilated area where dust and dirt won’t fly onto the wet car and ruin the new paint job while it’s drying.
+You’ll also need sandpaper to remove any grime or rust, masking tape to precisely outline the area you’re painting and to cover anything you don’t want to be painted.
+You’ll also need a spray gun, primer, and glossy car paint.

 You don’t have to spend a fortune just because you forego the DIY route.
 Most pro paint jobs come at different levels, and you can choose the one that fits your budget and your needs.

-- A basic paint job will likely cost you well under $1,000.
-The process will involve a few coats of synthetic enamel paint, and less attention to detail than higher levels of paint jobs would entail.
+- A basic paint job: A basic job will likely cost you less than $1,000.
+The process will involve a few coats of synthetic enamel paint and less attention to detail than higher levels of paint jobs.

-- For a bit more, you can get a “standard” paint job that includes sanding down the body to ensure a smooth surface, remove impurities, and leave you with a prettier finished product.
-You will likely be spending around $1,000 to over $3,000 for this paint job, but it will last longer and look better than a basic job would.
+- A standard paint job: For a bit more, you can get a standard paint job that includes sanding down the body to ensure a smooth surface, removing impurities, and leaving you with a prettier finished product.
+This type of paint job costs $1,000 to $3,000, but it will last longer and look better than a basic paint job.